reactjs/react.dev/beta/src/content/reference/react-dom/client/createRoot.md

 </Sandpack>

 It is uncommon to call `render` multiple times.
-Usually, you'll [update state](/reference/react/useState) inside one of the components instead.
+Usually, your components will [update state](/reference/react/useState) instead.

 ---
 ## Troubleshooting {/*troubleshooting*/}